JesperMoellerJakobsen/CountableResourceService/README.md

 # CountableResourceService

 A microservice exposing a restful HTTP endpoint which provides access to a countable resource.
-Solves concurrency issues by using a threadsafe transactional approach with optimistic locking.
+Solves concurrency issues by using a threadsafe approach with optimistic locking.

 ## Cluster setup
 ![Cluster setup](https://github.com/JesperMoellerJakobsen/CountableSwarm/blob/master/ArchitectureDiagram.png)